craigbuckler/optimalworks/src/pages/article/web-performance-matters.md

 ---
 title: Why web performance matters
 description: Why the web became bloated and how we can fix it.
-hero: v1515501268/works/money-bank.jpg
+hero: v1517000950/works/speed.jpg
-heroquote: fixing the web one page at a time
+heroquote: striving for a better web
 publish: 2018-01-26
 tag: web, performance
 layout: article.ejs